 The town of Estes Park bills itself as the base camp for the Rocky Mountain National Park and there is a free shuttle bus extending into the park from there during summer.
 Getting that far without a car is another matter so having scheduled shuttle services to and from Denver International Airport helps to make visits far more feasible.
 These get operated year-round with a more extensive timetable during the summer and work better than the approach from the Amtrak station at Granby, which only is possible during the summer road opening period.

-Denver’s metropolitan transport network not operates bus services but also offers tram and train travel options as well.
+Denver’s metropolitan transport network not only operates bus services but also offers tram and train travel options as well.
 Some bus routes serve the park and ride facilities on the edge of the area while Boulder is very much part of the network.
 The mile-high city offers much for the outdoors enthusiast too, so it is good to see transport connections getting people close to the foothills of the Rocky Mountains.

 The mainstay of this company’s operations is a seven-day out and back journey between Calais and Bangor (and its airport) that goes along the Maine coast.
 Other services are offered on certain days of the week or even on certain days of the month.
 These include single return journeys between Beals Island and Ellsworth, between Steuben and Machias and between Luben and Machias.
 There also are Monday to Friday services between Steuben and Jonesport along with a school service to complete the list.

 Klamath Falls is served by this operator with routes all around the city.
 None extend beyond it, but there is Monday to Saturday service provision that may get a traveller arriving at the city’s train station to their hotel for a night or more.
 Of course, it particularly will help locals to get about as well.
 Hourly route frequencies are common and buses run from early morning to early evening.